jameslamb/conference-notes/ODSC/odsc-west-2020.md

         - text in articles
         - citations among them
 - connectivity of article in citation network depends on:
-    - topic compatibility of reseach fields
+    - topic compatibility of research fields
     - articles visibility to articles in a position to cite it
 - LDA
     - uncover topics from text (bag-of-words)